davidfekke/davidfekke.github.io/_posts/2016-01-13-dependency-injection-in-javascript-without-objects.md

 module.exports = Service;
 ```

 In the current version of my service I am returning an object with two functions.
-Not only is this approach cleaner, it is also more functional.
+Not only is this approach cleaner,
+it is also more functional.
+I am also just passing in functions instead of whole objects.